• Skip to primary navigation

 How to make bamboo labong?

-Peel off the sheaths covered by satiny to get into the delicate plump part.
-Slice it according to your desired sizes and boil them to eliminate the toxins and slippery texture.
+Peel off the outer layers to get to the soft inside part.
+Slice it into the sizes you want and boil them to get rid of toxins and the slippery texture.

 How to cook with bamboo shoot?